eliellis/celltzer/README.md

 2. a 2D array of zero-indexed rows and columns e.g. `[ [ [CellObject], [CellObject], [CellObject], ...], [ [CellObject], [CellObject], [CellObject], ...] ...]`

-For the 2D array structure, you should pass the `-z` or `--zeroIndexed` flag.
+For the 2D array structure, you should pass the `-z` or `--zeroIndexed` flag into the CLI.

+Documentation for the `CellObject` data type can be found [here](https://docs.sheetjs.com/#cell-object).

 ### CLI

-Executing a command like `excelsior transform input.xlsx template.ejs` will print your templated HTML to the standard output.
+Executing a command like `excelsior transform -e ejs input.xlsx template.ejs` will print your templated HTML to the standard output using the EJS template engine.

 To specify an output file, use something like `excelsior transform -o output.html input.xlsx template.ejs`